dunky11/react-saas-template/README.md

 ## Things im currently working on

-- [ ] Transitioning from global jss to Material-UIs Box component
 - [ ] Improving the reusability of components
 - [ ] Adding a "update balance" dialog